tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 $$P(A, B, C, D) = \frac{1}{Z}\phi_1(A, B)\phi_2(B, C)\phi_3(C, D)\phi_4(A, D)$$

 where $Z$ is the normalization constant.
-We can write the normalization contant as
+We can write the normalization constant as

 $$Z = \sum_{A}\sum_{B}\sum_{C}\sum_{D}\phi_1(A, B)\phi_2(B, C)\phi_3(C, D)\phi_4(A, D)$$